Arkansas Imagination library

 History of the Program

-In the United States, the Imagination Library has grown to reach children in all 50 states and the District of Columbia.
-State-wide coverage was established in Tennessee in 2004, and North Carolina’s legislature approved funding to expand statewide in 2017.
-In all other states, the program is available in communities where a local partner has teamed up with the Imagination Library.
-Those partners can be nonprofits, state agencies, school districts, or a public library system.
+The Imagination Library is now in all 50 states and the District of Columbia.
 Any child from 0 to 5 is eligible to enroll.
-Local partners are responsible for promoting their program, enrolling children who live in their geographical area, and securing funds to cover the cost of the books and shipping ($25.20 per child per year).
+Local partners are responsible for promoting their program, enrolling children who live in their geographical area, and securing funds to cover the cost of the books and shipping ($26.40 per child per year).

 In return, DPIL chooses, sources, and ships the books to all registered children; addressed to them, at no cost to the child’s family.
 A panel of early childhood literacy experts, nicknamed Dolly’s Blue Ribbon Panel, selects the age-appropriate books, which are organized around themes and concepts, and include two bilingual Spanish-English books per year.
 Audio and braille versions of the books are also available.
 The choices range from time-tested titles like The Tale of Peter Rabbit by Beatrix Potter to contemporary classics such as Newbery Medal winner Last Stop on Market Street by Matt de la Pena.

 In 2002, local communities throughout Arkansas started county affiliates to deliver books in the natural state.
 By 2016, the local affiliates were delivering approximately 16,700 books each month to children in Arkansas.
 In July 2017, Governor Asa Hutchinson provided a one-time gift to create the Arkansas Imagination Library (ARIL), a statewide 501c3 nonprofit organization that works with local affiliates to expand the program.
 As a licensed partner of DPIL, ARIL strives to increase literacy in Arkansas by ensuring all young children across the state may participate in the Imagination Library.
-Since 2017, ARIL worked with local communities and grew the program from 54 to all 75 counties; increasing the number of children receiving books from 16,700 to over 40,000, and getting quality books to children in rural communities that may not have a school or public library.
+Since 2017, ARIL worked with local communities and grew the program from 54 to all 75 counties; increasing the number of children receiving books from 16,700 to over 83,000.

 By providing books at no cost to families, the Imagination Library increases childhood literacy rates, fosters a love of books, and promotes a culture of reading among underserved families in high-risk communities of Arkansas.